 #6 Design per choice

 To put it differently, a platform you choose should not impose the templates on you.
-Rather it should be flexible enough to allow customization.
+Rather it should be flexible enough to allow customisation.

 #7 Your CMS should support and underpin your content marketing strategy

-Imagine you want to increase the number of your users with content.
+Imagine you want to increase the number of your users with content and affordable marketing.
 A CMS should be your ally for content creation, management, distribution, and manipulation.

 From the SEO and content perspective, a good CMS can help you to format your content and optimize it to be easily found in the search engines.
 Also, you want a CMS that’s going to follow SEO trends and get your site well ranked.

 Therefore, you can never have enough data around website usage.
 If you can’t integrate a satisfactory level of analytics into the considered CMS, continue your search so you can support your SEO services.

 Or, If you’re migrating to a new CMS, make sure it is compatible with your current analytics setup.
 Having that in order will save your valuable data.